studentcoursera/08_machine_learning/readme.md

 1. During EDA, noticed that particular set of variables had interesting patterns.
 One of them was for dumbbell, there was interesting pattern of a diamond shape.
 If you need to refer, refer to the Appendix.

 2. When we run random forests, without mentioning number of trees, it took almost 3+ hours to train (Where prox=TRUE).
-But, at the same time, if prox is not stated, notice that for the dataset with only accelerometer, it took about 10 minutes.
+But, at the same time, if prox and ntree are not stated, notice that for the dataset with only accelerometer, it took about 30 minutes.

 3. Also, tried "lvq" (Learning Vector Quantization).
 This was conducted on 2 different datasets of eliminating 8 calculated features and the other x/y/z set of data sets.
 And it took between 2 to 3 hours to complete.
+Not added to the main report.

 4. After conducting "lvq", tried to get summarized importance of variables and noticed that gyros where the least important variables; for each classe.
+Not added to the main report.

 5. Could not use "allowParallel=TRUE" with "lvq", it throws error.
 Did not probe more as time was limited.

 6. When used "Parallel Random Tree", it displayed a warning, stating parallelism was not used, it performed sequentially.
-In caret package, train function, method="parRF".  `Warning message: executing %dopar% sequentially: no parallel backend registered`
+In caret package, train function, method="parRF". .
+Not added to the main report.  `Warning message: executing %dopar% sequentially: no parallel backend registered`

+7. Executed several other models as well - like Trees, lda (Linear Discriminant Analysis ) and nb (navie bayes).
+Training data with lda was fast, nb took about 7+ mins.
+Even predict with nb, takes a few seconds longer.

+8. With 60 variables (eliminating 8 calculated measurements), random forest error rate was almost negligible. `OOB estimate of  error rate: 0.03%`.
+With 53 variables, it was slightly higher 0.99% and with 43 variables, it was 2.02% and for 17 variables it was 6.33%.
+So, in this scenario, the more variables we have, the error rate is less.

+9. When I look at trees, the data set with 60 variables, do not predict all the classe.
+So, this is avoided for prediction.

-7. As part of high correlation test, noticed that couple of fields can be eliminated.
-This was experimented on the x/y/z/total dataset (43 variables); not on the final data.
+9. As part of high correlation test, noticed that couple of fields can be eliminated.
+This was experimented on the x/y/z/total dataset (43 variables).
 ```
 > names(tt3[,highCorr])
 [1] "accel_belt_x"    "gyros_belt_z"    "gyros_forearm_x" "magnet_arm_z"